-The Arts & Sciences Brown Bag Lecture Series offers monthly informal talks by SUNY Fredonia faculty members.
+The Fall 2013 Liberal Arts & Sciences Brown Bag Lecture Series will focus on "Digital Futures: Technology's Promises and Perils."
+The series offers monthly informal talks by SUNY Fredonia faculty members.
 Each 30-minute presentation is followed by a brief discussion and refreshments.
-The 2012-13 series will focus on "A Global Perspective."

-This year's series is directed by Teodora Cox, mathematical sciences; Jack Croxton, psychology; Natalie Gerber, English; Laura Johnson, communication; and, Theodore Lee, biology.
+This year's series is directed by Jonathan Chausovsky, political science; Teodora Cox, mathematical sciences; Jack Croxton, psychology; Natalie Gerber, English; Laura Johnson, communication; and, Theodore Lee, biology.
 Ann Carden, communication, is assisting with public relations.

-The series gratefully acknowledges the support of Fredonia College Foundation's Carnahan-Jackson Humanities Fund; the Dean of the College of Arts and Sciences, Dr. John Kijinski; and, the Faculty Student Association.
+The series gratefully acknowledges the support of Fredonia College Foundation's Carnahan-Jackson Humanities Fund and the Dean of the College of Arts and Sciences, Dr. John Kijinski.

 Wherever your interests may lie, there's a Brown Bag for you.
 Stop back regularly to learn about new talks!